sabbyanandan/spring-xd-examples/regular-ingress/README.md

 **Verify Writes:**

-Unless overridden, the default rollover for_hdfs_ sink is 1GB.
-The write wouldn't complete until it reaches this size; hence, we close the stream to verify the writes.
-This is just for demonstration.
-Of course we can have a continuous data pipeline that polls a directory or server with a schedule such as every 24hrs.
+Unless overridden, the default rollover for _hdfs_ sink is 1GB.
+The write wouldn't complete until it reaches the size; hence, we close the stream to verify the writes.
+We can have a continuous data pipeline with a schedule to poll a directory and write every 24hrs.

 > xd:>stream destroy urldownload